Open-MBEE/exec-mms/docs/modules/artifacts.rst

 Artifacts
 =========

 Artifacts is an interface to implement for artifact object support.
-See :ref:`storage`. for the default implementation.
+See :ref:`storage` for the default implementation.